 Do not take ADEFIN XL to treat any other complaints unless your doctor tells you to.

-Do not give this medicine to anyone else, even if they have the same symptoms or condition as you.
+Do not give this medicine to anyone else, even if they have the same symptoms or condition

 Do not stop taking your medicine or lower the dosage without checking with your doctor.